wso2/docs-updates/en/docs/updates/faq.md

 </ol>
 </ul>

-### Does the new WSO2 Updates 2.0 support a command similar to *WUM Diff*?
-Yes, The WUM Diff command is mimicked using [create-update](../../updates/update-commands/#wso2update_os62-create-update) and [apply-update](../../updates/update-commands/#wso2update_os62-apply-update) commands.

 ### Is it mandatory to have a configuration management tool configured or can we take the Updates manually to the environments?
 It is not mandatory to have a configuration management tool configured, but having a configuration management tool makes the continuous updates process easy, and it aids configuration with less possibility of human errors.